slevomat/coding-standard/README.md

 Assignment in `while` loop condition is specifically allowed because it's commonly used.

-This is a great addition to already existing `SlevomatCodingStandard.ControlStructures.YodaComparison` because it prevents the danger of assigning something by mistake instead of using comparison operator like `===`.
+This is a great addition to already existing `SlevomatCodingStandard.ControlStructures.DisallowYodaComparison` because it prevents the danger of assigning something by mistake instead of using comparison operator like `===`.

 #### SlevomatCodingStandard.ControlStructures.DisallowEqualOperators 🔧